squonk4303/latent-space-visualizer/README.md

 # Latent Space Visualizer

+A GUI tool for visualizing the latent space of pre-trained variational autoencoders (VAEs) for semantic segmentation applications.
+Providing simple to use methods for loading and processing user selected models and datasets.
+Developed as part of a Bachelor's project.
+Designed to be open and evolved by the community.

 Developed by Olivia Linnea Kopsland Tjore & William Westye Mikal Wilhelmsen

 ## Build Instructions